YuLiumt/Einstein-Toolkit/docs/NR/Numerical Methods.md

 which is second order in $∆x$.
 In general, **centered derivatives** lead to higher order schemes than one-sided derivatives for the same number of gridpoints.

 The key point is that we are able to combine the two Taylor expansions in such a way that the leading order error term cancels out, leaving us **with a higher order representation of the derivative**.
-This cancellation **only works out for uniform grids**, when $∆x$ is independent of x.
-This is one of the reasons why many current numerical relativity applications of finite difference schemes work with uniform grids.
+This cancellation **only works out for uniform grids**, when $∆x$ is independent of x. ==This is one of the reasons why many current numerical relativity applications of finite difference schemes work with uniform grids.==

 Higher order derivatives can be constructed in a similar fashion.
 Adding the two Taylor expansions all terms odd in $∆x$ drop out and we find for the second derivative